 Reflecting on the past, guitarist/songwriter Jason Davis would probably categorize much of his previous music as being on the serious side of rock.
 “I somehow got it in my head that I had to play music that, at times, challenged the listener or at least tried to come across as more cerebral and different.
-I thought by doing so, I would be considered a ‘legit’ musician and get the stamp of approval from my peers.
-It was still rock…just not something that you'd play at backyard barbecues or your favorite sporting event.
+I started to ask myself, ‘Why am I doing this?’
+I decided that I just wanted to unwrinkle my forehead and play fun music again.”

-Davis' new album, Guitar Flambé!, finds him doing just that.
+Davis' latest album, Guitar Flambé!, finds him doing just that.
 In place of dramatic textures and melancholy lyrics exist arena rock riffs and themes concerning romantic mishaps and blunders (“Love & Misery”), the electric power of rock 'n roll (“Live Wire Swing”), and odd-toed ungulates (“Ok…Who Let the Rhino In?”).
 While Davis tips his hat to the songwriters and artists that have influenced him over the years, the music is never derivative, always injected with his idiosyncratic spin on what some may dub a "classic rock" vibe.
 His acrobatic guitar skills are ever-present but in a more playful and concise manner.
 He even throws in a Kelly Clarkson cover to boot!

-Davis has been fortunate as an independent artist in today's musical climate.
-Many of his songs have appeared in television and cable programs such as “Saturday Night Live”, “WWE Raw”, Dancing with the Stars”, and “The Tonight Show”.
+Davis has been fortunate as an independent artist with many of his songs have appeared in television and cable programs such as “Saturday Night Live”, “WWE Raw”, Dancing with the Stars”, and “The Tonight Show”.
 He has performed and toured with artists as diverse as Reeves Gabrels (The Cure, David Bowie), MC Lyte, Clay Aiken, and Cee-Lo Green.
 Davis has also had artist relationships with Reverend Guitars, Railhammer Pickups, Supro/Pigtronix, Source Audio, and others.
 Yet, he had been musically dormant for a number of years, with his last release being the 2014 live album Live + Loud on Lincoln Avenue.
 One of the unfortunate contributing factors was the early development of osteoarthritis in his fingers, hands, and wrists.
 “I went to my doctor and two different specialists and was told that there was nothing they could do for me.
 One even said to get my guitar playing in now because I might not be able to in ten years.”
-His playing time reduced due to pain but also because of discouragement.
-“It hurt to play, so I wouldn’t.
-When I did, I felt like I couldn’t play...because I wasn’t.
-So it was a vicious circle for a number of years.”
+Tired of pain and frustration, he began making changes.
+“I spent about two years relearning how to play the guitar: holding it differently and analyzing my technique.
+I reinvented my entire style and technique.
+People may not notice, but I can hear and certainly feel it.”

 After years of reflection, discovery, and overcoming challenges, Guitar Flambé! is the result.
 It's one that refocused Davis on the music that influenced him and that he still loves.
 “An artist always wants their audience to appreciate what they’re doing, but you have to love it first and make yourself happy.
 Listening back to these tracks puts a smile on my face.”